craigbrinkerhoff/BIGER/README.md

 - *dAobs*: a matrix of 'change in cross-sectional channel areas'.
 This must be approximated by the user.
 We generally assume a rectangular river channel so that this can be calculated as *Wobs* times the change in *Hobs* per timestep, where *Hobs* is the matrix of water-surface elevations.

 #### Run BIKER
-The following is the series of fuctions that need to be run (in this order) to use BIKER.
+The following is the series of functions that need to be run (in this order) to use BIKER.
 Consult the help key in R to see examples.
 The below code will return the *k600* posterior mean and 95% confidence intervals (CIs) by default.
 The user can specify their CIs of choice in the biker_estimate function.
-Note that the 'meas_err' option should always be left to false as it is currently a work in progress and will produce erronous *k600* estimates.<br>
+Note that the 'meas_err' option should always be left to false as it is currently a work in progress and will produce erroneous *k600* estimates.<br>

 ```
 reach_data <- biker_data(w=Wobs, s=Wobs, da=dAobs) #collect data into object the algorithm can read